wombatonfire/veeam-powershell/README.md

 # veeam-powershell
 PowerShell scripts for Veeam Backup &amp; Replication

+## New-CloudBinReport.ps1
+The script generates a report for Cloud Connect Backup tenants, showing the size of the deleted backups in a recycle bin.

+Backups deleted from a cloud repository are moved to the recycle bin if the service provider enabled *Insider Protection* option for the tenant.
+Files in the recycle bin do not consume the tenant quota, and this report provides insight into additional backup storage consumption.

 ## New-OrgBackupReport.ps1
 The script generates a backup usage report for vCloud Director organizations.
+For each organization the report provides:

-The report contains the total number of VMs in backups and the total amount of space used on repositories, per organization.
+* The total number of VMs in backups.
+* The total amount of space used on repositories.

 Note that `$protectedVms` is a simple sum of all VMs in all backups, so if a particular VM is processed by multiple jobs it will be counted multiple times.